Solomon Northup: Kidnapped and sold into slavery

 Under Tibaut, Northup suffered cruel and capricious treatment.
 Tibaut used him to help complete construction at Ford's plantation.
 At one point, Tibaut whipped Northup because he did not like the nails Northup was using.
 But Northup fought back, beating Tibaut severely.
-Enraged, Tibaut recruited two friends to lynch and hang the slave, which a master was legally entitled to do.
+Enraged, Tibaut recruited two friends to lynch and hang Northup, which an enslaver was legally entitled to do.
 Ford's overseer Chapin interrupted and prevented the men from killing Northup, reminding Tibaut of his debt to Ford, and chasing them off at gunpoint.
 Northup was left bound and noosed for hours until Ford returned home to cut him down.
 Northup believed that Tibaut's debt to Ford saved his life.
-Historian Walter Johnson suggests that Northup may well have been the first slave Tibaut ever bought, marking his transition from itinerant employee to property-owning master.
+Historian Walter Johnson suggests that Northup may well have been the first person Tibaut ever enslaved, marking his transition from itinerant employee to property-owning enslaver.

 Tibaut hired Northup out to a planter named Eldret, who lived about 38 miles south on the Red River.
-At what he called "The Big Cane Brake", Eldret had Northup and other slaves clear cane, trees, and undergrowth in the bottomlands in order to develop cotton fields for cultivation.
+At what he called "The Big Cane Brake", Eldret had Northup and other enslaved people clear cane, trees, and undergrowth in the bottomlands in order to develop cotton fields for cultivation.
 With the work unfinished, after about five weeks, Tibaut sold Northup to Edwin Epps.

 Epps held Northup for almost 10 years, until 1853, in Avoyelles Parish.
-He was a cruel master who frequently and indiscriminately punished slaves and drove them hard.
+He was a cruel enslaver who frequently and indiscriminately punished enslaved people and drove them hard.
 His policy was to whip slaves if they did not meet daily work quotas he set for pounds of cotton to be picked, among other goals.

 In 1852, itinerant Canadian carpenter Samuel Bass came to do some work for Epps.
-Hearing Bass express his abolitionist views, Northup eventually decided to confide his secret to him.
-Bass was the first person he told of his true name and origins as a free man since he was first enslaved.
+Hearing Bass express abolitionist views, Northup eventually decided to confide his secret to him.
+Bass was the first person he told of his true name and origins as a free man since he was first kidnapped and enslaved.
 Along with mailing a letter written by Northup, Bass wrote several letters at his request to Northup's friends, providing general details of his location at Bayou Boeuf, in hopes of gaining his rescue.

-Bass did this at great personal risk as the local people would not take kindly to a person helping a slave and depriving a man of his property.
-In addition, Bass's help came after passage of the Fugitive Slave Act of 1850, which increased federal penalties against people assisting slaves to escape.
+Bass did this at great personal risk, as the local people would not take kindly to a person helping an enslaved person to the detriment of an enslaver.
+In addition, Bass's help came after the passage of the Fugitive Slave Act of 1850, which increased federal penalties against people assisting enslaved people to escape.